OleHolmNielsen/GPAW-benchmark-2020/README.md

 --------------------------------------------------

 The purpose of this page is to document the building of the [GPAW](https://wiki.fysik.dtu.dk/gpaw/) code release version 20.1.0.
-Subsequently a GPAW test and a GPAW benchmark run is documented.
+Subsequently a GPAW test and a GPAW benchmark run on a single compute node is documented.

 The benchmarks are designed to reflect our HPC software environment, and to run some representative physics problems using the GPAW code.

-The prerequisite operating system is CentOS 7.7 (or compatible, for example Red Hat RHEL 7 Update 7).
+The prerequisite operating system is CentOS 7.7 or 7.8 (or compatible, for example Red Hat RHEL 7 Update 7 or 8).

 We require using the [EasyBuild](https://github.com/hpcugent/easybuild) software build and installation framework that allows you to manage (scientific) software on High Performance Computing (HPC) systems in an efficient way.
-These instructions are based upon EasyBuild version 4.2.0.
+The present instructions are based upon EasyBuild version 4.2.0.

 In order to have a well-defined and reproducible software modules framework for the purpose of comparing benchmark results obtained on different systems,